 What is the method for gaining access you want to use should the primary method be unavailable?

-The design of an identifier first flow can be based around allowing the user to continue to use their primary method to start, but then transition them to the more secure method as they enable it on their account - not as a secondary multifactor authentication step after the primary login, but replacing it entirely.
+The design of an Adaptive Multi-Factor Authentication flow can be based around allowing the user to continue to use their primary method to start, but then transition them to the more secure method as they enable it on their account - not as a secondary multifactor authentication step after the primary login, but replacing it entirely.
 Further logic can be applied, with different environments presenting varying options based on what is available.

 For most, the most commonly used method is username and passwords, while the most secure method would be accounts secured with WebAuthn.
 The WebAuthn Starter kit demonstrates this flow - for more details, refer to the High Level Architecture documentation.

-An Identity first flow should also be considered a path to transition between the traditional username and password to a more secure passwordless deployment using modern authentication options.
+An Adaptive Multi-Factor Authentication flow should also be considered a path to transition between the traditional username and password to a more secure passwordless deployment using modern authentication options.

 Once support for WebAuthn is in place as a second factor authentication solution, the next step is to move it from an optional component to a required one in the authentication flow.
 With the introduction of support for WebAuthn platform authentication on desktop and mobile devices, this becomes less of a burden on the end user.
 For a successful transition, there are three important changes which must be made to the User flow:

 Existing users must be required to register a WebAuthn Authenticator to their account as part of the login flow.

 New users must be required to register a WebAuthn Authenticator on account creation.